northantsvintage/fend-project-memory-game/README.md

 When a player starts a game, a displayed timer starts and once the player wins the game, the timer stops.
 A restart button allows the player to reset the game board, the timer, and the star rating.
 A congratulations modal appears when the player wins while showing a button to play again.
 Modal shows: How much time it took and star rating.

+Download or clone the project
+Access the project folder and run index.html in your browser

+### Installing

+1. Download or clone the project
+2. Access the project folder and run index.html in your browser